Sumico/ttp/docs/source/TTP_TAGS/Outputs.rst

 Supported loaders:

-* python - uses python *exec* method to load data structured in native Python formats
+* python - uses python `exec <https://docs.python.org/3/library/functions.html#exec>`_ method to load data structured in native Python formats
-* yaml - relies on PyYAML to load YAML structured data
+* yaml - relies on `PyYAML <https://pyyaml.org/>`_ to load YAML structured data
-* json - used to load json formatted variables data
+* json - used to load JSON formatted variables data
-* ini - *configparser* Python standard module used to read variables from ini structured file
+* ini - `configparser <https://docs.python.org/3/library/configparser.html>`_ Python standard module used to read variables from ini structured file
 * csv - csv formatted data loaded with Python *csv* standard library module

 If load is csv, first column by default will be used to create lookup dictionary, it is possible to supply `key`_ with column name that should be used as a keys for row data.
 If any other type of load provided e.g. python or yaml, that data must have a dictionary structure, there keys will be compared against match result and on success data associated with given key will be included in results.